 District and charter school appeals that challenge the agency's determination of the accountability rating and/or determination of consecutive school years of unacceptable performance ratings are carefully reviewed by an external panel.
 District superintendents and chief operating officers of charter schools may appeal accountability ratings by following the guidelines in this chapter.
-Local Accountability System (LAS) districts and open-enrollment charter schools that wish to appeal LAS campus ratings must follow the LAS appeals process in the Local Accountability System Guide.
+Local Accountability System (LAS) districts that wish to appeal LAS campus ratings must follow the LAS appeals process in the Local Accountability System Guide.

 Following are the approximate dates for appealing ratings.
 The annual appeals timeline falls around these dates each year.
 The exact dates for the current accountability year can be found in "Chapter 13-Calendar".
 The deadlines in Chapter 13 are final.
 To maintain a fair appeal process, late appeals are denied.
-Please see "Chapter 12-Calendar" for more information.

-Approximate Date Appeal Process November 14, 2023 August Ratings Release on TEAL.
+Approximate Date Appeal Process August Ratings Release on TEAL.
 No appeals will be resolved before the public release of ratings.
-November 16, 2023 August Preliminary Ratings and Preliminary Count of Consecutive Years of Unacceptable Performance Release on TEA Public Website.
+August Preliminary Ratings and Preliminary Count of Consecutive Years of Unacceptable Performance Release on TEA Public Website.
 Ratings and counts of consecutive years are subject to change due to the results of an audit, compliance review, investigation, or appeal.
-November 14-December- 19, 2023August- September 2023-Appeals Window.
+August- September Appeals Window.
 Appeals may be submitted by the superintendent or chief operating officer once ratings and year counts are released.
 Districts and charter schools register their intent to appeal using the TEA Login (TEAL) Accountability application and mail (e-mail or postal mail) their appeal letter with supporting documentation.
 Appeals not signed by the district superintendent or chief operating officer of the charter school are denied.
 See the "How to Appeal" section later in this chapter.
-December 2023 September Appeals Deadline.
-Appeals must be uploaded in the TEAL Accountability Appeals system, postmarked, or hand-delivered no later than December 19, 2023, 5:00-p.m.
-CDT, to be considered the September date shared by TEA and in "Chapter 13-Calendar"
+September Appeals Deadline.
+Appeals must be uploaded in the TEAL Accountability Appeals system, postmarked, or hand-delivered no later than the September date shared by TEA and in "Chapter 13-Calendar"

-Approximate Date Appeal Process February 2023 December- January Decisions Released.
-Commissioner's decisions are mailed in the form of response letters to each district and charter school that filed an appeal by the December 49September deadline.
+Approximate Date Appeal Process December- January Decisions Released.
+Commissioner's decisions are mailed in the form of response letters to each district and charter school that filed an appeal by the September deadline.
 Letters are posted to the TEAL Accountability application.
-February 2023 December- January Final Ratings and Count of Consecutive Years of Unacceptable Performance Release.
-The outcomes of all appeals are reflected in the final ratings and year counts update scheduled for February 2024December.
+December- January Final Ratings and Count of Consecutive Years of Unacceptable Performance Release.
+The outcomes of all appeals are reflected in the final ratings and year counts update.
 The TEAL and public websites are updated.
 Ratings and year counts are subject to change due to the results of an audit, compliance review, investigation, or appeal.